Helsinki-NLP/OPUS-CAT/editrules.md

 ERROR-54121: Check that X has been correctly Y'd.
 ```

-The initial _ERROR_ part of these sentences should not be translated, but usually it is, and it is possible that the translations may even change the number part of the error code.
+The initial _ERROR_ part of these sentences should not be translated, but the MT models usually do translate it, and it is possible that the machine translation may even change the number part of the error code.
 With these kinds of sentences with recurring non-translateable sections, edit rules can be used to make sure that the non-translateable section of the sentence is not translated.
 We can use the following rule to achieve this:

   <img src="./images/editrules33.png?raw=true" alt="drawing" width="100%"/>